jss367/jss367.github.io/_posts/2022-04-11-siamese-networks-with-fastai.md

 tags: [FastAI, Neural Networks, Python]
 ---

-This is based on this tutorial: https://docs.fast.ai/tutorial.siamese.html but it adds some stuff.
-Some of the classes and function are directly copied from there.
-This will show how to train a Siamese model, including oversampling.
+This post walks through how to create a Siamese network using FastAI.
+It is based on [a tutorial from FastAI[(https://docs.fast.ai/tutorial.siamese.html), so some of the classes and function are directly copied from there, but I've adding things as well.

 First we import the FastAI library.